Collatz Conjecture Calculator

 How does our Collatz conjecture calculator work?

-If you move to the advanced mode of the Collatz conjecture calculator, you can modify the parameters of the conjecture, but we don't guarantee that something interesting will come out of it.
+You can also decide to edit the default rules, but we don't guarantee that something interesting will come out of it.
 Try anyway — maybe the next mathematical nightmare will be named after you!

 Now that you know what the Collatz conjecture is, you can also understand that it is unlikely you are going to use it in real life.
 There are more useful (but maybe less thought-provoking) sequences in math: we have some calculators for some of the more "conventional" of them: